-RESPONDENT: The household member who is mainly responsible for preparing food for the household.
+The respondent is the household member who is mainly responsible for preparing food for the household.
 This part relates to consumption of food items, which were produced by members of the household.
 You should ensure that only own produced items are included in this category.

 QUESTION 2: You must find out all the months in the year in which the own produced item was consumed.
 All these months must be added up and the total number of months in which the item was consumed recorded.
-For example if the item was consumed in January, July and October, "3" should be recorded as the answer.
+For example, if the item was consumed in January, July and October, "3" should be recorded as the answer.

-QUESTION 3 Goods for which the units are difficult to measure and are therefore determined by single units like one (1) pineapple, etc. ALL should be used for the unit code.
-The number of single items consumed is then recorded for the number of units. eg. 64 coconuts could be 64 ALL.
-Note that for Q5 - Q13, fraction/decimals of units could be used.
+QUESTIONS 3-8: Refer to goods for which the units are difficult to measure and are therefore determined by single units like one (1) pineapple, etc. ALL should be used for the unit code.
+The number of single items consumed is then recorded for the number of units. e.g. 64 coconuts could be 64 ALL.
+NOTE that for questions 3 to 8 fraction/decimals of units could be used.
 Non alcoholic beverages include tea and drinks such as Asaana (Mmedaa) or "ahey" made from corn.
-NOTE; Part H is to be administered on every visit except the first.
+Also NOTE Part H is to be administered on every visit except the first.
+Accept any unit reported by the respondent, but you must record the unit code in question 9.

-13. SECTION 9: HOUSEHOLD EXPENDITURE
+13: SECTION 9: HOUSEHOLD EXPENDITURE

 The section covers various expenditures of the household.
-The aim is to collect expenditure on food and non-food items over a cycle.
+The aim is to collect expenditure on food and nonfood items over a cycle.